kangk1204/Octopus-toolkit2/doc/guide.rst

 .. image:: _static/Guide/4.Private_Start.png

 Unlike public data analysis, private data analysis does not download SRA file from NCBI.
-This analysisonly uses the raw data stored on your computer.
+This analysis only uses the raw data stored on your computer.

 Private data analysis uses the Fastq format file and the gzip-compressed Fastq.gz format file as input.